saya-ashen/Dingent/README.md

 If you share our vision and wish to contribute code, please follow these steps:

 1. Fork this repository.
 2. Create a new feature branch (`git checkout -b feature/YourAmazingFeature`).
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push your branch to GitHub (`git push origin feature/YourAmazingFeature`).
 5. Create a Pull Request and clearly describe the value of your feature.

 We believe that through our collective efforts, Dingent can become a truly powerful and "out-of-the-box" tool.

-## 🙏 Acknowledgements

-This project incorporates code from the following open-source projects.
-We are grateful to their developers for their contributions to the community:

-  * **[arxiv-mcp-server](https://github.com/prashalruchiranga/arxiv-mcp-server)**: Licensed under the MIT License.

 ## 📄 License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the [MIT License](https://www.google.com/search?q=./LICENSE).